Workshops, Seminars & Institutes

 Creating and Managing the Literacy Environment

 Seminar Participants learn how to create a classroom community that promotes kindness, responsibility and respect.
 They explore successful classroom management strategies and learn how to plan mini lessons that establish the routines and rituals needed to make literacy learning successful.
-Time is also be spent on learning how the physical arrangement of a classroom can support independence and scaffold student learning.
+Time is also spent learning how the physical arrangement of a classroom can support independence and scaffold student learning.

 Creating and Managing the Literacy Environment II Seminar